CRYPTO-KU/FaultTolerantSmartGridAggregation/README.md

   time will terminate.
 The time will be computed as `phase-1-len-constant * n`.
   Times less than 1 second will be counted as 1 second.
 - Example: `"phase-1-len-constant": 0.005`.

+## TODOs

+- Support simulations with all link combinations.
+- Support simulations with handcrafted link status (figure 3 from the paper).
+- Support parallel simulations for all simulation types.
+- Add simulations with standard cryptographic key lengths (now we use short keys).
+- Document the simulation output fields.
+- Benchmark basic computational operations (formulas in paper).